tds-1/EFK-stack/README.md

         fluentd-address: localhost:24224
         tag: "custom-tag" #elastic index and kibana index pattern will be of same name
 ```
-		OR

 * In the .env file update your docker image name (without tag) and the published and target ports of the application.

 	3.b.)
 If you want to get logs from a folder, specify the path of the parent directory of that folder in the .env file.
 		Eg. - PATH=/var/log if logs are in /var/log/<folder>